rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-2.8.0.txt

 - improve error reporting when Mnesia times out waiting for tables
 - consistent naming of connections and channels across rabbitmqctl and the management plugin
-- add file descriptor statistics to "rabbitmqctl status"
+- file descriptor statistics added to "rabbitmqctl status"

+performance improvements
+- consuming has smarter flow control, leading to performance improvements in many cases
+- deleting queues with many bindings to topic exchanges is no longer O(binding_count^2)
+- message ID generation is somewhat faster

 packaging